 The Dry Skin Guide

 Whether it’s weather-induced or a chronic issue, dry skin is compromised, less-healthy skin.
-Skin’s supple, elastic natural state enables it to protect the entire body from invaders; when it’s too dry, the skin’s barrier function is affected, and pathogens can enter.
-But even less serious dryness can cause irritation, itchiness, and inflammation.
+Skin’s supple, elastic natural state enables it to protect the entire body from invaders; when it’s too dry, the skin’s barrier function is affected.
+But even less serious dryness can cause irritation and itchiness.
 And it doesn’t just feel bad: Dry skin can look uneven, blotchy, and decidedly more wrinkled, as moisture plumps and smoothes the skin (albeit temporarily).
 It also doesn’t reflect light in the same way as healthily hydrated skin.

 Dry air is of course the enemy of dry skin, but so, counterintuitively, is water.
 Applied to the surface of the skin, water takes natural skin oils with it as it evaporates, causing… dryness.
 Overwashing can really exacerbate dry skin, and the hotter the water, the stronger the effect.
 (Hence the advice that is inexplicably offered about taking tepid baths—what person not in a tropical climate wants a tepid bath?
 But that’s another story.
 Baths are only for the dry-skinned if they are fortified with lots of oil—which is, of course, no great burden.)